devmountain-wr10/react-i-ii-review/props.md

 Answer these on your own, then compare answers as a group

 1. What are props?
+  - props is an object available to the component
+  - a parent component can add key value pairs to the props object
+  - props are data being passed into a component

 2. How do you pass props from a parent to a child?
+  - We pass props into the child using the child's component tag
+  - We set up the props on the child's component tag by saying <whatever property name>=<hardcoded data OR a reference to existing data using curly braces>

 3. How do you access props from a class based child component?
+  - From within JSX, we would say {this.props.<prop name>} and outside of JSX we would simply say this.props.<prop name>

 4. How do you access props from a functional component?
+  - props.<prop name>

 5. How do you bind a function to a parent component so that it can be passed to a child?
+  - 1) From within the constructor outside of our this.state, we would say this.<function name> = this.<function name>.bind(this)
+  - 2) We can use lexical binding by not having to use the bind method AND by making our function an arrow function

 ### Understand